Grotus: Musical style

 Projected videos, synchronized with the music, were an important part of the band from the beginning, influencing and being influenced by other Bay Area bands including Neurosis and Consolidated.
-Their shows included large projected videos sequenced with the songs, and could almost qualify as performance art, with lyrics channeling any number of issues involved in the subjects of the videos.
+Their shows included large projected videos sequenced with the songs.
+They could almost qualify as performance art, with lyrics channeling any number of issues involved in the subjects of the videos.
 Many of the songs had a level of social commentary and in particular dealt with anger at environmental collapse.
 The group's sound can be summarized as industrial, experimental and alternative rock (later) with elements of ethnic music via sampling and to a lesser extent, metal.